tomtsagk/rue/README.md

 `engines/android`), together with the assets, and be build.

 The last step is not very automated, and is planned to be improved.

+## Credits

+Thanks to the following people for contributing on this project:

+* [shiitakespacewarrior](https://soundcloud.com/shiitakespacewarrior) - For creating awesome music and sound effects for the game